Visiting Scholars Programme

 Compensation

-The Allen & Gledhill Visiting Scholar will be provided with an honorarium (subject to taxes) to support the visit.
+The Allen & Gledhill Visiting Scholar will be provided with an honorarium (subject to taxes) for the undertaking of the obligations described above and to cover, in full or in part, travel and accommodation costs.

 SMU Visiting Scholar Programme

-We invite full-time research faculty (all ranks) from leading law schools to apply for this programme.
-Scholars with research in all areas of law are welcome to apply for this position.
-The successful applicant will be expected to deliver an internal research seminar/give an Associate's talk in one of our courses, engage with our faculty, and conduct research during his/her period of visit.
+Generally we invite full-time research faculty (all ranks) from leading universities to apply for the SMU Visiting Scholar Programme.
+In exceptional cases, excellent PhD students, postdoctoral researchers and the like with outstanding research output will also be considered.
+The successful applicant will be expected to deliver a faculty research seminar and/or give an Associate's talk in one of our courses, engage with our faculty, and conduct research during his/her period of visit.
 Successful applicants will be provided with an honorarium (subject to taxes) to support the visit.
+Please note that the honorarium may not cover all travel and accommodation expenses; applicants should secure additional funding from their home institution or other sources as required.

-Interested applicants should submit 1) a detailed CV including list of publications; 2) soft copies of 3 recent representative publications; 3) a 2-3 page description of research and teaching interests; and 4) a list of 3 referees with full contact information to lawcv@smu.edu.sg.
+Interested applicants should submit: 1) a detailed CV including list of publications; 2) soft copies of 3 recent representative publications; 3) a 2-3-page description of research and teaching interests (including possible visit period, and pre-existing engagement with SMU if any); and 4) a list of 3 referees with full contact information to lawcv@smu.edu.sg.

-The start date may depend on Singapore’s border measures and the COVID-19 situation.
 Applicants are reviewed (and may be interviewed) on a rolling basis so early applications are strongly encouraged.
-Please indicate in the cover letter the visiting position you are applying for and your proposed period of visit
+Please indicate in the cover letter the visiting position you are applying for and your proposed period of visit.
+Please also include in the cover letter the following table with a summary of your interests filled in:

-Other questions can be directed to Professor Yip Man, Associate Dean (Faculty Matters & Research), at manyip@smu.edu.sg
+Other questions can be directed to Dr Adeline CHONG, Associate Dean (Faculty Matters), at adelinechong@smu.edu.sg

 SMU is committed to building a culturally diverse educational environment; women and underrepresented minorities are strongly encouraged to apply.